sae-br/ascent-assessment/apps/reports/README.md

 	•	Displays percentage scores for each peak and each question within a peak.
 	•	Calculates these scores using all team member answers — not averages of individuals.

+## Models

+All range-based models use one of:
+- LOW
+- MID
+- HIGH

+These labels are defined as constants and shared across models to ensure consistency.

+### ResultsSummary

+Stores short insight text based on the combination of the highest and lowest scoring peaks.
+- Includes a summary_type to optionally support other summary categories later.
+- Only one entry per (high_peak, low_peak) combo.

+### PeakRange

+Describes a range for a peak’s score (e.g., LOW = 0–33%, MEDIUM = 34–66%, HIGH = 67–100%).

+### PeakInsight

+Text block offering a short interpretation of the team’s result for a given peak in a specific score range.

+### PeakAction

+Suggested leadership actions based on score range for a given peak.

 ## Views

 generate_report